Yogurt Soup with chickpeas and barley is a creamy, aromatic heart healthy vegetarian soup with good fiber, protein, potassium and healthy fats!

 - Add yogurt to the soup using the tempering method to prevent curdling*.
 Whisk the yogurt in a bowl, then add the hot soup to the yogurt, one spoon at a time until about one third of the hot soup is stirred into the yogurt.

-- Next add the yogurt-soup mixture back to the remaining hot soup gradually.
+- Next add the yogurt and soup mixture back to the remaining hot soup gradually.
 Make sure to set the temperature at low medium.
 Do not boil the soup.
 Add herbs and salt to taste.

 - To season the soup, heat the olive oil in a small saucepan.
 Add cumin seeds if using it and let it turn light brown.
 Next add sliced onion and sauté until golden brown and crisp.
 Add the grated garlic and sauté few minutes, but do not let it brown.
 Turn the heat off.
 Add turmeric and dried mint.

 - Top the seasoning over the soup and give it a gentle stir to infuse the flavors.
-Serve the Chickpea Barley Yogurt Soup with bread.
+Serve this creamy and delicious soup with bread.